 Live Action TV

-- And, even better, that was a unisex bathroom, so characters could overhear characters of the opposite sex as well (in nearly every freaking episode).
+- It was a unisex bathroom, so characters could overhear characters of the opposite sex as well (in nearly every freaking episode).
 With a unisex bathroom and a cluelessly misogynistic boss in an office full of mostly female lawyers, one expects they'd be drowning in sexual harassment suits.

 - It gets to a point where characters automatically check the stalls when they go in there to have a private conversation.
 Once Ally did this to find the secretary had pulled her legs up.

-- Twisted in the 2000s Battlestar Galactica; Laura Roslin asks Baltar to become her vice president upon a chance encounter in one of Cloud Nine's bathroom.
-After their conversation, it's revealed that one of Baltar's groupies was waiting for him in a stall.
+- A twisted version when Laura Roslin asks Baltar to become her vice president upon a chance encounter in one of Cloud Nine's bathroom.
+After their conversation, it's revealed that Baltar was making out with a sexy female reporter in a stall.
 Did we mention that the Galactica has co-ed bathrooms?